 Hyacinths (Hyacinthus) come in a variety of colors—from bright pink to soft blue.
 The hyacinth’s loose-to-dense racemes (clusters) of strongly fragrant flowers may be closely-packed single or double flowers.

 Grape hyacinths (Muscari) are not directly related to true hyacinths, but belong to the same botanical family and have essentially the same care requirements.
-On this page, “hyacinths” refers to both Hyacinthus and Muscari species.
+On this page, “hyacinths” refers to both Hyacinthus and Muscari plants.

 The Victorians revered hyacinths for their sweet, lingering fragrance, and carefully massed them in low beds, planting in rows of one color each.
 In general, hyacinths are said symbolize playfulness, sport, and rashness, though meanings are color-dependent.
 Learn more about the meanings of flowers.